rk-lindsey/chimes_lsq/README.txt

 choices are chebyshev, spline, stillinger, or lennard-jones.

 params_file specifies a file with force parameters.

-coulomb controls whether Coulombic interactions are calculated or not.

-fit_coulomb controls where the charges come from.
-If fit_coulomb is true, charge products (q_i * q_j) are read from the params file.

-overcoord controls whether the ReaxFF overcoordination term is used.

 rand_seed is a random number seed.